 Content of the standard

-Status: a minimalist first Working Draft is available to members of SC27.
+A minimalist first Working Draft is available to members of SC27.

 This appears to be a kind of meta-standard (a standard about developing standards), jumping aboard the cybersecurity bandwagon.